How to Research a Company Before Investing: A Step-by-Step Guide

 - To the broader market, with an eye on growth and risk.

-A company that grows slowly, is cyclical, and carries a lot of debt shouldn’t trade at the same multiple as a company that grows predictably, throws off cash, and has a clean balance sheet.
-When you see a big gap, you ask whether it’s justified.
+A company that grows slowly, is cyclical, and carries a lot of debt shouldn't trade at the same multiple as one that grows predictably, throws off cash, and has a clean balance sheet.
+When I see a big gap, I ask whether it's justified.

-If you’re comfortable building a simple cash flow model, you can project rough paths for revenue, margins, and capital spending, translate that into free cash flow, and discount it back.
-You will be wrong in the details.
-The point isn’t precision; it’s to see whether even generous assumptions barely justify the current price, or whether the market’s expectations are modest relative to what you think is likely.
+If I'm comfortable building a simple cash flow model, I'll project rough paths for revenue, margins, and capital spending, translate that into free cash flow, and discount it back.
+I'll be wrong in the details.
+The point isn't precision.
+It's to see whether even generous assumptions barely justify the current price, or whether the market's expectations are modest relative to what I think is likely.

-Whatever approach you use, bake in the idea of a margin of safety: some cushion between your estimate of fair value and the current market price.
-That gap is what protects you when your assumptions turn out to be too rosy—because they will, occasionally.
+Whatever approach I use, I bake in a margin of safety: some cushion between my estimate of fair value and the current market price.
+That gap protects me when my assumptions turn out to be too rosy.
+And occasionally, they will be.

 Putting the Pieces Together

-After you’ve run through the five steps, force yourself to write down your conclusion as if you were explaining the idea to someone who’s about to copy you.
+After running through the five steps, I force myself to write down my conclusion as if explaining the idea to someone who's about to copy me.

-In a paragraph or two, you should be able to describe what the company does, why that model works, what the numbers look like over time, which specific risks you’re taking, how management and owners are aligned (or not), and why, given all of that, today’s price offers enough upside to justify tying up your capital.
+In a paragraph or two, I should be able to describe what the company does, why that model works, what the numbers look like over time, which specific risks I'm taking, how management and owners are aligned (or not), and why today's price offers enough upside to justify tying up my capital.

-That little write‑up is more important than it sounds.
-It turns a hazy impression into something you can later revisit and challenge.
-When the stock inevitably moves up or down, you can compare reality to what you wrote instead of improvising a story after the fact.
+That little write-up matters more than it sounds.
+It turns a hazy impression into something I can later revisit and challenge.
+When the stock moves up or down, I can compare reality to what I wrote instead of improvising a story after the fact.

-Not every name needs to graduate to a full position.
-Some will clearly be “pass” after you do the work.
-Others will be “interesting, but too expensive for now,” which you can park on a watchlist and revisit if the price or the story changes.
-A much smaller subset will emerge as “I understand this, I like the trajectory, I’m comfortable with the risks, and I think the market is mispricing it.”
+Not every name graduates to a full position.
+Some will clearly be "pass" after I do the work.
+Others will be "interesting, but too expensive for now," which I park on a watchlist and revisit if the price or story changes.
+A much smaller subset will emerge as "I understand this, I like the trajectory, I'm comfortable with the risks, and I think the market is mispricing it."
 Those are the ones worth serious capital.

-You don’t need to spend a weekend modeling a $300 punt.
-You probably should spend real time on something you plan to make 10% of your portfolio.
+I don't spend a weekend modeling a $300 punt.
+I probably should spend real time on something that's going to be 10% of my portfolio.

-- A quick screen, where you skim the business description, glance at a few years of basic financials, read the most recent risk factors, and decide whether the name even deserves more time.
+- Quick screen: Skim the business description, glance at a few years of basic financials, read the most recent risk factors, and decide whether the name even deserves more time.

-- A standard pass, where you read the latest 10‑K properly, look at multi‑year trends, scan recent 8‑Ks for significant events, check insider activity, and do a simple valuation cross‑check.
+- Standard pass: Read the latest 10-K properly, look at multi-year trends, scan recent 8-Ks for significant events, check insider activity, and do a simple valuation cross-check.

-- A deep dive, where you read several years of 10‑Ks, multiple quarters of 10‑Qs and transcripts, go through all recent 8‑Ks, build a basic model, and write a full thesis memo, including what would make you change your mind.
+- Full analysis: Read several years of 10-Ks, multiple quarters of 10-Qs and transcripts, go through all recent 8-Ks, build a basic model, and write a full thesis memo including what would make me change my mind.

-You can absolutely start small: maybe you only ever do the first two levels.
-The important thing is that you have levels, and you’re honest with yourself about how much work you’ve actually done for a given position size.
+I can absolutely start small.
+Maybe I only ever do the first two levels.
+The important thing is having levels and being honest with myself about how much work I've actually done for a given position size.

 Running This Process with Free Tools